jitesh-chauhan/TaskPilot/readme.md

 ### 3. Environment Configuration

-Create a `.env` file in the root directory:
+Create a `.env` file in the cofig directory:

 ```env
 DB_NAME="todo_app"